BrickBot/GNU-Legacy-Toolchain/README.md

 1. Create a folder for building that is _outside_ the source tree
 2. From that build folder, run either `configure` or one of the following use-case-specific wrapper helpers:
    1. `h8300-hitachi-coff-configure`:  For use with COFF targets for the Hitachi H8/300, which defaults to an integrated toolchain based on GCC v3.
+       The target `h8300-hitachi-elf` is additionally enabled, which adds `elf32-h8300` support to tools such as `objcopy`.
    2. `rcx-lego-configure`:  Created for use with the LEGO MindStorms RCX, which defaults to an integrated toolchain based on GCC v3 but with a separate GDB (v5).
 3. Run `make`
 4. Run `make install` to copy the files into an installation structure.